Gutsy

 Low User Effort, High Support

-I shaped Gutsy’s interface around moments of discomfort—minimizing cognitive effort and motion, while keeping everything soft, quiet, and easy on the eyes.
-Gentle animations, large touch targets, and energy-aware components allow users to log, learn, or rest without added friction.
-The result is a visual system that feels steady, supportive, and emotionally safe.
+I shaped Gutsy’s interface around moments of discomfort—reducing cognitive effort while keeping everything soft, simple, and emotionally safe.
+Large touch targets, subtle animations, and energy-aware components allow users to log, learn, or rest without friction.
+The result is a visual system that feels calm and responsive, even when users aren’t at their best.

 Whether users have 10 seconds or just enough energy to tap once, Gutsy adjusts.
 Voice, widgets, and micro-interactions make logging feel effortless—even on tough days.